-The Oxford Area School District Food Service Department will offer ALL students nutritious healthy meals that they need in order to stimulate their minds and bodies to assistant in their learning process, by preparing and serving meals in accordance with the National School Lunch and Breakfast Programs.
+The Oxford Area School District Food Service Department will offer ALL students nutritious healthy meals that they need in order to stimulate their minds and bodies to assist in their learning process, by preparing and serving meals in accordance with the National School Lunch and Breakfast Programs.

 The National School Lunch Program (NSLP) evolved from efforts to assist children in low-income households and was established under the National School Lunch Act signed by President Harry Truman in 1946.
 The program is monitored by the United States Department of Agriculture and the Pennsylvania Department of Education and all menus must meet the Dietary Guidelines for Americans.